 You should also consider writing ‘medication’ using the passive voice.
 Let’s have a look:

-• We administered aspirin to the patient in order to relive pain.
+• We administered aspirin to the patient in order to relieve pain.

-• Aspirin was administered (in order) to relive pain.
+• Aspirin was administered (in order) to relieve pain.

 By now, you must have understood that the passive voice for referral letters mainly cover patient, treatment and medication.
 So, from now on, whenever you want to write a passive voice sentence identify whether your object is patient, treatment or medication.
 All the best!